 Learn about opportunities for high-calibre biomedical researchers to carry out research with visitor volunteers in the Science Museum’s contemporary science wing.

 The Collaborative Doctoral Partnership (CDP) provides funding for doctoral projects.
-This year’s awards are due to be announced in January 2018.
+This year’s awards were announced in January 2018.

 Main image: Public History Research Programme Ph.D student Alice Haigh visiting the Science Museum to research her thesis.
 Pictured with 2004-172 Valve heater transformer from ‘Colossus’ .